13a: Distance-Based Redundancy Analysis

 It is now necessary to load the environmental data and some setup files that partition the 58 coastal sections (and the species and environmental data that fall within these sections) into bioregions.

 The thermal (environmental) data contain many variables, but in the analysis I use only some of them.
 These data were obtained from many sites along the South African coast, but using interpolation (not included here) I calculated the thermal properties for each of the coastal sections for which seaweed data are available.
-Consequently we have a data frame with 58 rows and a column for each of the thermal metrics.
+Consequently I have a data frame with 58 rows and a column for each of the thermal metrics.

 dim(env)